 The Government unsurprisingly resorts to Chevron deference to save its Rule, but that principle does not help it, for four reasons.
 First, deference is triggered only if the statutory text is ambiguous and intended as an implicit delegation to the agency.
 Yet the subsidy provisions directly and unambiguously answer the question presented.
 Second, the IRS is entitled to no deference in interpreting the statutory language that the Government claims is ambiguous, which is not found in the Internal Revenue Code at all.
-At best, the IRS and HHS jointly administer some intertwined ACA provisions, but the D.C.
-Circuit denies deference where no single agency has controlling authority.
+At best, the IRS and HHS jointly administer some intertwined ACA provisions, but Chevron deference is inapplicable where no one agency has controlling authority.
 Third, any deference would here be displaced by the venerable canon requiring tax exemptions and credits to be provided unambiguously.
-Fourth, ambiguity only allows the IRS to adopt reasonable constructions of the statute-and rendering express statutory text nugatory is the epitome of an unreasonable construction, as the D.C.
-Circuit has held.
+Fourth, ambiguity only allows the IRS to adopt reasonable constructions of the statute-and rendering express statutory text nugatory, as the IRS has done, is the epitome of an unreasonable construction.

 Finally, the Government's and amici's naked policy argument that plain statutory text should be ignored because subsidies are so "important" is, of course, nothing but a transparent effort to induce the Court to do what one amicus correctly notes it cannot do: "rewrite legislation in accord with [the Court's] own conceptions of prudent public policy."
 (Dkt.
-No. 54, at 6.)
+32-1, at 6.)